Financial-Times/origami/README.md

 ### Tips

-- If you need to install a new dependency for a component, install it to that component's workspace by running `npm --workspace components/<component-name-here> install <new-dependency>` from the root
 - To run `obt` for a specific component try `npm exec -w components/o-name obt dev` from the root
 - If you're working on the storybook configuration and it starts acting weird